 3) classroom area - where tours and classroom groups can meet and talk about the garden and its inhabitants.

-We hope to have a few benches installed so you can stop and rest or just sit and watch the action.
+Three benches are placed in the garden during the summer so you can stop and rest or just sit and watch the action.

 Click above or here to see what this is all about.